ECCC-MSC/open-data/docs/faq/readme_en.md

 * If the thickness is given in "cm" and `SDEN` in "kg/m3", which we have at operations, then `SWE = (SNOD * SDEN) / 100`; `SWE` is in mm (or kg/m2, which is the equivalent for water)
 * If the thickness is given in "m" and the `SDEN` in "kg/m3", then `SWE = SNOD * SDEN`; `SWE` is in mm (kg/m2)

-## In the numerical weather prediction systems changelog, I see several systems (e.g. SRPEOT) not mentioned in the list of systems with available data, where can I find this data ?
+## In the numerical weather prediction systems changelog, I see several systems (e.g. RESPS) not mentioned in the list of systems with available data, where can I find this data ?

 This data is not yet available on the MSC Datamart.
 To be informed when new datasets are added, you can subscribe to the [dd-info](https://lists.ec.gc.ca/mailman/listinfo/dd_info) and [GeoMet-Info](http://lists.ec.gc.ca/cgi-bin/mailman/listinfo/geomet-info) mailing lists.